sted9000/scambling/README.md

 1. Watch for promotional emails
 2. Process the email to see if it is general marketing or if it contains a promotion
 3. Use LLM to extract promotion details
+4. Send Push Notification to your phone for time sensitive promotions (SNS, Pushover)
-4. Store the promotion in DB
+5. Store the promotion in DB
-5. List promotions in dashboard
+6. List promotions in dashboard
-6. View email containing promotion
+7. View email containing promotion

 ### Timecard